 Language Development refers to emerging abilities in receptive and expressive language.
 This domain includes understanding and using one or more languages.
 Language development is among the most important tasks in the first five years of a child's life.
-91% of GSRP students met or exceed this area in 2021-2022.
+91% of GSRP students met or exceed this area in 2022-23.

 Literacy Knowledge & Skills refers to the knowledge and skills that lay the foundation for reading and writing, such as understanding basic concepts about books or other printed materials, the alphabet, and letter-sound relationships.
 Early literacy is the foundation for reading and writing in all academic endeavors in the school.
-It is considered to be an important area for young children's growth, development, and learning.
-85% of GSRP students met or exceeded this area in 2021-2022.
+It is a key area for young children's growth, development, and learning.
+89% of GSRP students met or exceeded this area in 2022-23.

-Source: GSRP My Teaching Strategies Database

-MAISD GSRP Program Data for Literacy and Language Objectives (average):
+Source: GSRP My Teaching Strategies Database Year End Data MAISD GSRP Program Data for Literacy and Language Objectives (average):